Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images

-We notice that all the selected visual features exhibit a significant capability in linearly discriminating real and fake images, in both the validation and test set of the COCOFake dataset.
-In continuity with the previous experiment, in Table~\ref{tab:linprob} we observe that contrastive-based visual backbones showcase significantly higher accuracy levels, up to 98.01\% of full cluster accuracy on the validation set, and up to 99.68\% overall accuracy on the same split.
+Results are reported in Table~\ref{tab:linprob} in terms of overall accuracy and full cluster accuracy.
+As it can be seen, all the selected visual features exhibit a significant capability in linearly discriminating real and fake images, on the validation and test sets of the COCOFake dataset when considering both Stable Diffusion v1.4 and v2.0.
+In continuity with the previous experiment, we observe that contrastive-based visual backbones showcase significantly higher accuracy levels, up to 98.01\% and 97.16\% of full cluster accuracy respectively on the validation set with Stable Diffusion v1.4 and v2.0 images, and up to 99.68\% and 99.52\% overall accuracy on the same split.
 This further confirms the observation that contrastive-based backbones extract and project into their embedding space, low-level and perceptual features that allow discriminating current deepfakes.
-To assess the robustness of the method we further test the trained classifiers on the data generated using Stable Diffusion v2.1.
-As can be observed in the lower part of Table~\ref{tab:linprob}, the trained classifier performs comparably also in this setting.
-Overall, these two experiments show that the pre-trained visual backbones exhibit high discrimination power when identifying deep fakes.
+To assess the robustness of the method, we further test the trained classifiers on the data generated by the Stable Diffusion model not used during training (\ie, Stable Diffusion v2.0 for the linear projection trained on the 1.4 version, and Stable Diffusion v1.4 for the linear projection trained on the 2.0 version).
+As it can be observed in the right part of Table~\ref{tab:linprob}, the trained classifier performs comparably also in this setting with an overall accuracy close to or greater than 99\% in all cases.
+In particular, training on Stable Diffusion v2.0 images generalizes slightly better on images generated by Stable Diffusion v1.4 than the opposite direction with 99.47\% and 96.80\% of overall and full cluster validation accuracy compared to 98.88\% and 93.68\% obtained when testing the linear projection trained on Stable Diffusion v1.4 images on the validation set with images generated by the 2.0 version.
+Overall, these experiments show that the pre-trained visual backbones exhibit high discrimination power when identifying deepfakes.

 In light of the high accuracy levels of the aforementioned experiment, in Fig.~\ref{fig:failures} we report sample misclassified images.
 It can be noted, in particular, that fake images incorrectly classified as authentic (right side of the figure) depict close-ups and artistic drawings, whose authenticity is visually harder to guarantee.